§ 93.100 DOMESTIC FARM ANIMALS.

 (A) Conditions for keeping bees.
 The purpose of this section is to create appropriate regulations for the keeping of domestic honeybees and is not intended to create regulations for the commercial sale or distribution of bees, beeswax, honey, or bee by-products.

-(1) The keeping of bees shall be prohibited unless compliance with all of the conditions required by this section are maintained.
+(1) In Residential Zoning Districts, the keeping of bees is prohibited without a special use permit and unless compliance with all of the conditions required by this section are maintained.
+A permit shall allow a maximum of three colonies of domestic honeybees.

 (2) Beekeeper shall be in compliance with the Illinois Bees and Apiaries Act (510 ILCS 20) and shall register the colony with the Illinois Department of Agriculture.